Left Continue shopping

 Comparing Silica, Quartz & Talc: Which One Should You Choose?

-- Silica: Bеst for controlling oil, crеating a mattifying еffеct, and blurring impеrfеctions.
+• Silica: Best for controlling oil, creating a mattifying effect, and blurring imperfections.

-- Quartz: Idеal for adding radiancе, glow, and a touch of luxury.
+• Quartz: Ideal for adding radiance, glow, and a touch of luxury.

 Conclusion

-The debate over silica vs quartz vs talc in cosmetics is not about which is universally best, but rather which suits the formulation and consumer expectations.
-At Aseschem, we specialize in guiding cosmetic brands to select the right filler, be it silica for oil absorption, quartz for radiance, or talc for smoothness.
-With increasing innovation and consumer demand, the role of cosmetic fillers for skincare products will continue to evolve, and Aseschem is here to ensure your formulations always meet the highest standards of performance and safety.
+The debate over silica vs quartz vs talc in cosmetics isn't about which is universally best, but which suits the formulation and consumer expectations.
+Aseschem specializes in guiding cosmetic brands to select the right filler for their needs.

 FAQs